Ethical Elephant Sanctuary in Thailand | 2-Day Experience | Viajera en Tailandia

 The Essentials

-Step into the forests of northern Thailand to discover an initiative centered on the coexistence of elephants, the forest, and the local community.
-Together with the Karen community and the Kindred Spirit team, you’ll learn about a way of interacting with Asian elephants that is deeply connected to the land and the people who live there.
+Venture into the forests of northern Thailand and learn about an initiative that promotes coexistence among elephants, the forest, and the community.
+Together with the Karen community and the Kindred Spirit team, you’ll discover a way of interacting with Asian elephants that is deeply connected to the land and the people who live there.

 What's included?